elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/web-analytics-platforms-that-are-privacy-focused.md

 - Web Analytics
 - Open Source
 - Privacy Oriented
-description: Google Analytics is now illegal in some countries.
+Description: Google Analytics is now illegal in some countries.
 Find out about some privacy-focused google analytics alternatives.
 draft: false
 ---